這是一張有關標題為 Hugo Site Building Notes 的圖片

 Website Configuration

-At this stage, you can actually run the Hugo server and view your blog.
-However, before running the server, you might want to consider configuring some blog details, such as:
+At this stage, the Hugo server can already be run, and the blog can be viewed.
+However, before running the server, you may consider configuring some basic settings for the website, such as:

-Due to the extensive settings available, you can also dynamically adjust them after running the server.
+Since there are numerous configuration options, you can also choose to adjust them dynamically after running the server.

-For more configuration options, refer to Configure Hugo.
-At this point, you might also consider converting hugo.toml to hugo.yaml if you prefer.
+For more configuration details, refer to the official documentation: Configure Hugo.
+Additionally, you can convert hugo.toml to hugo.yaml based on your preferences.

 Running the Hugo Server